HCI Contrast Considerations

 1. Cflux is the term for the companion-to-host flux ratio.
 Cflux is a property of nature, independent of any instrumental or observational details or considerations.

-4. Climit(s) is limiting contrast, defined as the value of Cflux, for the minimum detectable companion.
+3. Climit(s) is the limiting contrast defined in the previous section.
 Climit(s) affirmatively does take into account any and all relevant technical and procedural factors, such as observational strategy, pointing and instrumental errors, detection threshold, and post-observation processing (especially the PSF-subtraction strategy).
-The detection threshold is related to the false alarm probability under the assumption that the residual errors after PSF subtraction are normally distributed.

 References